 In the north Islands small populations likely still exist.
-The Waiwhiowhio stream, a tributary streams of the Waikato River, held brook trout up to 180mm.
+The Waiwhiowhio stream, and tributary streams of the Waikato River, held brook trout up to 180mm.

-The Rangitkei River also likely still contains some isolated pockets.
+The Rangitikei River also likely still contains some isolated pockets.
 Despite no recent records.
 Brook trout over 300mm have been caught in some of the upper tributaries such as the Moawhango and the Mangaio.

 The shallow, 550hectate Lake Moawhango likely still contains Brook trout.
-But, it is inaccessible to the public because of being on military land is rumoured to hold a healthy population of Brook trout.
-Rivalling even that of Lake Emily down south.
-With a wet surface of over 500 hectares it is by far the largest lake in the country which is likely to hold populations of char.
+But, it is inaccessible to the public due to being located on military land.
+It potentially rivals even that of Lake Emily down south.
+It is by far the largest lake in the country which is likely to hold populations of char.

-Herb Spannagl a former Tongariro national park and keen fly fisherman, told me of rumours of Brooks reaching 7lb in the early years of the dam development and he personally saw a large mounted specimen in an army’s captain’s office.
+Herb Spannagl a former Tongariro national park ranger and keen fly fisherman, told me of rumours of Brooks reaching 7lb in the early years of the dam development, he personally saw a large mounted specimen in an army’s captain’s office.
 The headwaters and lake are located within the army training area making them inaccessible to fish by civilians.

 Upper Hinemaiaia Lake and the headwaters above on the river with the same name also contains a population of brook trout.
-In the 70’s by all reports, Upper Hinemaiaia Lake was quite the fishery producing many brooks over 3lb.
+In the 70’, Upper Hinemaiaia Lake was quite the fishery producing many brooks over 3lb.
 Unfortunately, more recent feedback has been less positive and I have not been able to fish the lake myself.

 Brook char diet and suggested flies

 Brook char in New Zealand streams have a predominately aquatic diet, supplemented with terrestrial invertebrates when available.
 They are very opportunistic feeders.

-The most common insects In their diet includes Mayfly nymphs, Stoneflies, Caddis, water boatmen and Dobsonfly larvae (toe-biter).
+The most common insects in their diet includes Mayfly nymphs, Stoneflies, Caddis, water boatmen, and Dobsonfly larvae (toe-biters).

 So worthwhile flies to use include classics such as Pheasant Tail, Hare ears, Stonefly and could even be worth sourcing more specialised flies representing water boatmen and toe biters.

-In saying that, there is a strong overlap between the diet of brown trout and Brook char in NZ streams so you favourite patterns are likely to bring success.
+In saying that, there is a strong overlap between the diet of Brown Trout and Brook char in NZ streams so I just use my favourite Brown Trout patterns.